-Pause 4 Paws currently supports 18 animal rescue organizations in Minnesota and a rescue in Puerto Vallarta, Mexico.
-Together, our Beneficiary Organizations have saved over 25,000 dogs and cats and spayed or neutered nearly 17,000 animals since 2011.
+Pause 4 Paws currently supports 11 animal rescue organizations in Minnesota and provides support to the rescue community in Puerto Vallarta, Mexico.
+Together, our Beneficiary Organizations have saved over 31,000 dogs and cats and spayed or neutered more than 21,000 animals since 2011.
 Pause 4 Paws (P4P) raises and distributes funds that support these animal rescue programs’ efforts to:

 - Provide medical care and spay/neuter clinics;